 All exhibitions and events are free and are open to the public.

 Contact: James Yeninas, Supervisor

 The mailroom, which is located on the second floor of the Henry Student Center, is open from 8:30 A.M. till 4:30 P.M.
 Monday through Friday, and is the central receiving location for all university mail and packages.
-Neither USPS nor UPS, FEDEX, etc. will deliver to a residence hall address.
+Neither USPS nor UPS, FEDEX or Amazon, etc. will deliver to a residence hall address.
 All on-campus students are assigned a mailbox.
-All students' mail should include the following information:
+All student mail should include the following information:

 Name and box #